mingdong23/mingdong23.github.io/_pages/about.md

 # 💻 Internships and Activities
+- *2022.5*: A Poster was accepted for The 3rd International Workshop on Neural Engineering & Rehabilitation
 - *2017.11 - 2018.03*: Product Management Intern, Schindler China Headquarters, Shanghai.
 - *2017.09*: Tongji University Welcome Days Volunteer.
 - *2015.04*: Coordinator of volunteers, China Auto Forum.